NicolasPetiot/md_manager/README.md

 # MD-manager
-md_manager is a set of python functions and methods that provide easy acess and manipulation of data for molecular dynamics simulations.
+MD-manager is a set of python functions and methods that provide easy acess and manipulation of data for molecular dynamics simulations.
 It is developped in the research group of Physics Applied to Proteins at _université de bougrogne_.

 ## Installation: